 - Planning and monitoring product moves

-- Managing and scheduling receipts and put away activities
+- Managing and scheduling receipts and putting away activities

 Controlling the execution of operations